redhat-actions/openshift-actions-runner-chart/README.md

 1. Runners can be scoped to an **organization** or a **repository**.
 Decide what the scope of your runner will be.
     - User-scoped runners are not supported by GitHub.
-<a id="pat-guidelines"></a>
-2. [Create a GitHub Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) (PAT) which has the `repo` permission scope.
+2. Create a GitHub Personal Access Token as per the instructions in the [runner image README](https://github.com/redhat-actions/openshift-actions-runner#pat-guidelines).
-    - The user who created the token must have administrator permission on the repository/organization the runner will be added to.
-    - If the runner will be for an organization, the token must also have the `admin:org` permission scope.
     - The default `secrets.GITHUB_TOKEN` **does not** have permission to manage self-hosted runners.
 See [Permissions for the GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token).
 3. Clone this repository and `cd` into it:
 ```bash